 Welcome to the BigBitBus Console.
-The BigBitBus Console is a tool to compare different cloud provider services and costs.
-Users can quickly compute many what-if scenarios of different application sizing, different types of services - for example the size of VMs to build their application stack.
-They can choose to share these scenarios with their colleagues or on social media.
-We currently store service and pricing information for Amazon AWS, Azure Google Cloud GCP and Alibaba Cloud, primarily for compute services (VMs); we are rapidly expanding our catalog to include other cloud providers and service types.
+The BigBitBus Console (B3Console) is a tool to compare different cloud provider services’ attributes, their performance and costs.
+We currently offer service and on-demand/reserved pricing information for Amazon AWS, Azure Google Cloud GCP and Alibaba Cloud, primarily for compute services (VMs); we are rapidly expanding our catalog to include other cloud providers and service types.

 Ready to do some quick back-of-envelope architecture and price planning?
-Or, curious to know if “that-other-cloud-provider” is more cost effective for your use-cases?
-Follow along this walkthrough and start making data-driven informed choices around your public cloud provider choices.
+Or, curious to know if “the-other-cloud-provider” is more cost effective for your use-case?
+Follow along this walk-through and start making data-driven informed choices around public cloud providers.

 Account Creation and Login